substack/hyperlog-capability/readme.md

 WARNING: experimental, unproven cryptosystem!

-Capability systems enforce "who can do what" with a resource.
+[Capability systems][3] enforce "who can do what" with a resource.
 Unix file permissions are a good example: a bitfield specifies who is allowed to read, write, or execute each file.